thosgood/this-weeks-finds/markdown/101-151/week147.md

 >
 > This is actually the trick you are playing, in slight disguise.
 >
-> And the real point is that a 1-object ω-groupoid can be reinterpreted
+> And the real point is that a 1-object $\omega$-groupoid can be reinterpreted
-> as an ω-groupoid by forgetting about the object and renaming all the
+> as an $\omega$-groupoid by forgetting about the object and renaming all the
 > j-morphisms "(j-1)-morphisms".
 >
 > See?
 When you finally get to the bottom of it, this "BG" business is
 > just a silly reindexing game!!!
 Of course no textbook can admit this
-> openly - partially because they don't talk about ω-groupoids.
+> openly - partially because they don't talk about $\omega$-groupoids.
 >
 >     >>So Euler characteristic is a lot like homotopy cardinality.
 But
 >     >>not many spaces have both well-defined homotopy cardinality and